ossobv/exactonline/README.rst

     api = ExactApi(storage=storage)
     url = api.create_auth_request_url()

-The URL will look like this, you should point your browser to that URL where you may log in:
+The URL will look like this; redirect the user there so he may authenticate and allow your application access to Exact Online (this is OAuth):

 .. code-block::